NEWComplete Guide

 Heat Pump Cost Breakdown

 Total cost depends on system type, capacity, brand, and installation complexity.
-Below are 2026 national averages based on contractor survey data.
+Below are 2026 national averages based on published industry data.

 What Drives Installation Cost Up